dnsimple/dnsimple-support/content/articles/regional-records.md

 When using regional records, bear in mind that defining a record for specific POP, without adding the same regional record for a geographically-close POP, can cause failing DNS resolution due to the above factors.

+## Have more questions?
-Please [contact us](https://dnsimple.com/feedback) with any questions about regional records usage.
+Just [contact us](https://dnsimple.com/feedback) with any questions about regional records usage, and we'll be happy to help.